Miss Thang: Background and production

 In 1992, after winning a series of local talent contests, Monica was introduced to music producer Dallas Austin.
-Impressed by her voice and persona after hearing her perform Whitney Houston's 1986 hit single "Greatest Love of All", Austin offered her a record deal with his Arista-distributed label Rowdy Records at the age of 12.
-A teacher and growing father figure, Austin became instrumental in tutoring the young singer, while executive producing her debut album under the Rowdy rooster.
+Impressed by her voice and persona after hearing her perform Whitney Houston's 1986 hit single "Greatest Love of All," Austin offered her a record deal with his Arista-distributed label Rowdy Records at the age of 12.
+A teacher and growing father figure, Austin became instrumental in tutoring the young singer, while executive producing her debut album under the Rowdy roster.
 A breakaway from regular teenage life, he would often pick her up after school and whisk her off to a music studio most evenings.
-Austin also consulted Flavor Unit, owned rapper Queen Latifah, to serve as Monica's management and arranged recording sessions with his in-house protégés Arnold Hennings, Tim & Bob, and Colin Wolfe for her debut.
-In addition, Carsten Schack and Kenneth Karlin from Danish production duo Soulshock & Karlin would hand in their yet-unreleased song "Before You Walk Out of My Life", a leftover from Toni Braxton's second studio album Secrets (1996), for Monica to record.
+Austin also consulted Flavor Unit, owned by rapper Queen Latifah, to serve as Monica's management and arranged recording sessions with his in-house protégés Arnold Hennings, Tim & Bob, and Colin Wolfe for her debut.
+In addition, Carsten Schack and Kenneth Karlin from Danish production duo Soulshock & Karlin would hand in their yet-unreleased song "Before You Walk Out of My Life," a leftover from Toni Braxton's second studio album Secrets (1996), for Monica to record.

-With much of the album being recorded during her years of 1993 and 1995, her teenage years, Monica has described the period as hard work: "It was more from the stress I put on myself than it was pressure from others," she said.
+With much of the album being recorded during her years of 1993 and 1995, her teenage years, and her voice changing during that time, some songs were recorded twice, while new material was added or remained unreleased.
+Monica has described the period as hard work: "It was more from the stress I put on myself than it was pressure from others," she said.
 "There were so many young artists releasing records, and I wanted to stand out.
 I was a regular female growing up in the inner city, and I wanted to be who I was."
-Throughout the recording process, Arnold ensured the album's music and lyrical content reflected her persona.
+Throughout the recording process, she ensured the album's music and lyrical content reflected her persona.
 As a result, she vetoed some of the songs selected for the album.
 "I was very assertive in making sure the album was really me," she said in an interview with Billboard.
 "How can you show your feeling in a song when it's about something you don't know about?"
 Commenting on the album title, Monica later elaborated: “Dallas [Austin] would bring producers in the studio to play records for me and I’d be quick to say ‘No’ if I didn’t feel it.
 I knew who I was and what I wanted to say.
 That’s where Miss Thang came from.
 He’d say, ‘Miss Thang don’t like it!’."